 What is considered an ‘average’ credit score?

 The words “fair” and “average” are sometimes taken to mean the same thing.
-But it is important to know that in credit-scoring terms, fair and average are very different.
-Based on the numbers shown above, the average American has what would be termed “good” credit, which ranges from 670 to 739 in the FICO score model and 661 to 780 in the VantageScore model.
-This is better than “fair” credit, which checks in at 580 to 669 for FICO and 601 to 660 for VantageScore.
+But in credit-scoring terms, fair and average are very different.
+Based on the numbers shown above, the average American has what would be termed good credit, which ranges from 670 to 739 in the FICO score model and 661 to 780 in the VantageScore model.
+This is better than fair credit, which checks in at 580 to 669 for FICO and 601 to 660 for VantageScore.

 The word “fair,” as outlined in the ranges above, is actually the next-to-the-last category above “poor.”
-It is important to know that the difference in credit scoring between “fair” and “good” is actually pretty substantial in terms of what one score will cost you to get a loan or to access credit versus the other.
+The difference in credit scoring between “fair” and “good” is actually pretty substantial in terms of what one score will cost you to get a loan or to access credit versus the other.

 Why is your credit score important?

-Yes, being short just one point can put you in a lower and more expensive category.
+Being short just one point can put you in a lower and more expensive category.
 Credit scores, and the reports that create those scores, are increasingly used by insurance companies, landlords and even employers (though employers only use credit reports, not scores).
-This means your credit report or the score generated from it is likely to factor in to the insurance rate you are charged, your acceptance for a new place to rent or lease or even a promotion at your job.
+This means your credit report or the score generated from it is likely to factor into the insurance rate you are charged, your acceptance for a new place to rent or lease or even a promotion at your job.

 And when it comes to new loans, getting to the next tier—or worse, falling into the lower one—is likely to mean real dollars, either up or down.
-What you always want to be here is up.
 So, finding out where you stand is crucial for the next step.